northeast-kansas-library-system/nextsteps/docs/_sources/usergroup/ug.20230829.rst.txt

     - Additions to the agenda

 #.
 2024 participation agreement draft

+    - Link to proposed 2024 participation agreement

 #.
 2024 Privacy and confidentiality statement draft

+    - Link to proposed 2024 confidentiality statement

+#.
+Removing the "Female/Male/Other/None specified" buttons on borrower accounts

+    - On August 29, 2023, these buttons will disappear
+    - On September 15, 2023, all "Female/Male/Other/None specified" data in Next Search Catalog will be removed
+    - Run report 3752 on or before September 14 if you wish to get a borrower count based on this data

 #.
 Discuss locations for 2024 Next Search Catalog Meetings

 #.
 Next meeting